GiacomoDR25/OpenIMUs/README.md

 # OpenIMUs
-Calibration method for using in OpenSim
+Funcional calibration method for using in OpenSim